Danestone: Police Scotland

-Danestone Medical Practice

-Danestone Medical Practice is a small Doctor’s surgery located in the Danestone Community Area on Fairview Street.

 Danestone Community Centre

 Located in the Danestone Community Area on Fairview Street.

-Step by Step Pre-School Nursery

-Step by Step Pre-School Nursery is a privately owned nursery for ages 0-5 years, located in the Danestone Community Area on Fairview Street.
+Is a busy community centre running a varied programme of activities for all.

 Danestone Congregational Church

 Danestone Congregational Church is located in the Danestone Community Area on Fairview Street.
 Danestone Congregational Church works with the local community as well as other Congregational Churches in Aberdeen.
 Danestone Congregational Church take a leading role in the Danestone Gala, held each year in the Danestone Community Area.
 Danestone Congregational Church also has many groups including Youth Group, Good Afternoon Club and the Men's and Ladies' Groups, all of which the public are welcome to attend.

 The Church of Jesus Christ of Latter-day Saints

 There is meeting house of the Church of Jesus Christ of Latter-day Saints on Fairview Street, the main street through Danestone.
 Religious meetings open to everyone are held every Sunday and young men and young women engage in various activities on Tuesday evening.
 Members of the church take a leading role in serving the community and organise an annual Christmas 'Santa Float' that patrols the streets collecting money for local charities.